Ed Sheeran: Musical style and influences

 Sheeran has also cited the Beatles, Nizlopi and Eminem as his biggest musical influences.
 He is also a fan of heavier music and cites bands such as Cradle of Filth, Slipknot, Korn, Marilyn Manson and Bring Me the Horizon as other influences.
 As a teenager, he also had a Kerrang! subscription.
 According to Sheeran, he had a stutter in his speech when he was younger, and he credited rapping along to Eminem's The Marshall Mathers LP for helping him stammer less.
 He was also inspired by "Cannonball" singer-songwriter Damien Rice in 2002, with Sheeran stating, "seeing him play this small club in Ireland, I was able to meet him, and he was unbelievably cool.
 I went straight home and started writing songs.
-I would not be doing what I'm doing now if he'd been a jerk."
+I would not be doing what I'm doing now if he'd been a jerk".
 He also played the guitar to Westlife's Greatest Hits album when he was ten, citing them as one of his influences.
 Sheeran collaborated with his idol Eric Clapton in April 2016, with Sheeran stating to People magazine, "I sang on Eric Clapton's album I Still Do.
 It's one thing having him on mine, but being on his, that's an honour that you can't ever pinpoint on how great that is.
-I did something for his record, and I was credited as 'Angelo Mysterioso', appearing as a guest on Clapton's 'I Will Be There', in addition to performing the song with Clapton on stage, and he did something for my record performing a guitar solo on 'Dive' on Sheeran's album ÷ and was credited as 'Angelo Mysterioso'."
+I did something for his record, and I was credited as 'Angelo Mysterioso', appearing as a guest on Clapton's 'I Will Be There', in addition to performing the song with Clapton on stage, and he did something for my record performing a guitar solo on 'Dive' on Sheeran's album ÷ and was credited as 'Angelo Mysterioso'".
 Sheeran also cited Taylor Swift as one of his influences, suggesting in 2015 their respective success drives each other on.

+In 2024, Ed Sheeran also confirmed punk band the Offspring as an influence.
+His aunt gave him 10 pounds to buy a CD and the first CD he purchased was Conspiracy of One and he used to play their song "Million Miles Away" in front of a mirror.
+Sheeran later performed the song with the band.

+More recent releases have seen increased non-western influence in his music: his 2025 single ‘Azizam’, which debuted at No. 3 in the UK, included Persian musical influences and ‘Sapphire’ was noted for its Punjabi undertones.